Thoughts

 • ,

-Wang Chuqin and the Mystery of China’s Coaching System Neglect
+Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 Coaching in table tennis involves way more than shouting, “Move your feet!” from the sidelines.
 It’s the backbone behind every champion.
 Especially in China, where everything runs like a well-oiled war machine with strategy, resources, you name it.
 And yet… somehow, Wang Chuqin pulled off the impossible: made history as ranked #1 in the world in singles, doubles, and mixed doubles at the same time, while never having the full coaching support his peers enjoy.